dedunu/tech/_posts/2023-07-25-s3-cloudfront-with-terraform.md

 ---
 layout: post
-title: Private S3 bucket and CloudFront with Terraform
+title: "Private S3 bucket and CloudFront with Terraform"
 ---

 I wanted to setup a CDN for [my travel blog](https://dedunu.click).
 I followed couple of resources and came up with this setup.